Beer and Mixed Beer Beverages

 You have found a microbial contamination in your sample and would like to check what damage potential there is for the production?
 We offer a comprehensive service portfolio and a broad product range of test kits for fast and specific quality assurance of the entire production chain - from raw material to end product.

 With our services you don‘t have to worry about anything.
 Just send us your samples.
-Result are available within 1 to 3 working days after sample receipt.
+Results are available within 1 to 3 working days after sample receipt.

 VIT® Test Kits